Wambui Otieno: Legal issues

 The determinative legal issue was deciding on the relevant Kenyan law on burial, whether statute, Common law or Customary law, and who was the next of kin responsible for the funeral rites.
-Under Kenyan law at that time, a deceased person's will or the wishes of their spouse were not sufficient to determine a dispute between opposed parties, and several people gave uncorroborated versions of the verbal wishes Otieno was said to have given at various times about his funeral wishes that conflicted with Wambui's version.
+Under Kenyan law at that time, a deceased person's will or the wishes of their spouse were not sufficient to determine a dispute between opposed parties, and several people gave uncorroborated versions of the verbal wishes Otieno was said to have given at various times about his funeral wishes that conflicted with Wambūi's version.

 The parties differed in terms of class, gender, ethnicity and their relationship to Otieno.
-Wambui and Otieno exemplified an emerging Kenyan bourgeoisie, whereas his brother was a railway foreman The Otienos had not married under customary law and were Christian.
+Wambūi and Otieno exemplified an emerging Kenyan bourgeoisie, whereas his brother was a railway foreman The Otieno's had not married under customary law and were Christian.
 At home, they spoke English and Swahili, not Luo.
 All their children were Western educated and their friends were Nairobi professionals.
 Like other elite Kenyans, Otieno's loyalty was to his nuclear family, and he generally disregarded possible obligations to his extended family and clan, although he remained a member of the clan association.
 He had little contact with his extended family and did not own a house or land in his home district, which he rarely visited except for family funerals.
-Wambui had even less contact with his family or clan as, even before Otieno's death, his lineage refused to recognise their marriage as valid under Luo custom, considering it an affront to his family and clan.
+Wambūi had even less contact with his family or clan as, even before Otieno's death, his lineage refused to recognize their marriage as valid under Luo custom, considering it an affront to his family and clan.

-Wambui and the Umira Kager clan disputed the place and manner of Otieno's funeral.
-Wambui claimed his lifestyle made Luo custom inappropriate, and that she was Otieno's next of kin under common law, entitled to deal with his burial as she saw fit.
+Wambūi and the Umira Kager clan disputed the place and manner of Otieno's funeral.
+Wambūi claimed his lifestyle made Luo custom inappropriate, and that she was Otieno's next of kin under common law, entitled to deal with his burial as she saw fit.
 She argued that, as she and Otieno were Christians, a Christian burial was appropriate.
 She did not believe in Luo ancestral spirits nor accept the custom of burial at Otieno's birthplace, and regarded the marginal role given to Luo widows as demeaning.

 Otieno's brother and clan's argument was that, despite his lifestyle, Otieno had not severed his relations with his clan, but respected and adhered to Luo custom and traditions, so Luo customary law was relevant to him.
-Under these customs, his brother was the adult blood relation charged with organising his burial, which takes the form a rite of passage for the dead person's spirit to join Luo ancestral spirits and which marginalises widows.
-They also argued that Wambui was not his blood relation and that, not only were his sons were underage, but their Western education and mixed parentage meant that they had not been born and bred in the Luo traditions, so that none of them could contest the brother's right to bury Otieno.
+Under these customs, his brother was the adult blood relation charged with organising his burial, which takes the form a rite of passage for the dead person's spirit to join Luo ancestral spirits and which marginalizes widows.
+They also argued that Wambūi was not his blood relation and that, not only were his sons were underage, but their Western education and mixed parentage meant that they had not been born and bred in the Luo traditions, so that none of them could contest the brother's right to bury Otieno.